ipinfo/cli/iql.md

 anycast=false country="US" ip>=8.8.8.253
 ```

-Which will output the following CSV to `stdout`:
+Which will output the following CSV data:

 ```csv
 ip,city